theandrewjames/MultiplexMovie/HTMLspecs.md

+* for React html pages
-for Ana - html pages with important things js will check for - ie id, name, onClick, {variable}
+* crystal will put crude html with important things js will check for - ie id, name, onClick, {variable}
+* ana can add finished html/css underneath ?

 forgotpw
 ```